 Together, these buildings form an outstanding educational and research facility, comprising 275,000 square feet of laboratory and office space.

 The CBE Department has three undergraduate laboratories featuring exciting experiments that give hands-on experience directly relating to students' engineering science and design courses in their third and fourth years.
 They include gas- and liquid-phase reactions; process operations such as heat exchange, distillation, gas absorption, liquid extraction, and humidification/cooling; bioreactors and bioprocesses; and process control.
 Students also use advanced mathematical modeling and process simulation software in state-of-the-art computer labs in Furnas Hall.

 Faculty are very active in education and research and are well recognized within and outside the university for their accomplishments.
 Distinctions include four recipients of the SUNY Chancellor's Award for Excellence in Teaching, seven National Science Foundation Young Investigator awards, three members of the National Academy of Engineering, a recipient of the National Medal of Science (the National Medal provides the nation's highest scientific honor), as well as numerous other national research and teaching awards.
-Our faculty ranks also include two SUNY Distinguished Professors, two SUNY Distinguished Teaching Professors, two UB Distinguished Professors, and nine National Science Foundation Presidential Young Investigator Awards.
+Our faculty ranks also include two SUNY Distinguished Professors, two SUNY Distinguished Teaching Professors, and two UB Distinguished Professors.

 Please visit the Chemical Engineering department website for additional information about our faculty.